johannefranck/vae-latent-geometry/README.md

 # vae-latent-geometry

-## Identifying and Measuring Identifiable Distances of Geodesics at Large Scale
+## Computing Identifiable Distances of Geodesics at Large Scale

 Aim of producing geodesics in regard to this project by Syrota et al.: https://github.com/mustass/identifiable-latent-metric-space